 Limp Bizkit's results have varied ever since the turn of the century, but there's no denying how massively popular and important the band was in the late '90s.
 The streak of Three Dollar Bill, Y'all in 1997, Significant Other in 1999, and Chocolate Starfish And The Hot Dog Flavored Water in 2000 resulted in over 14 million sales and tons of charting.
 Sure, the wheels fell off a bit after guitarist Wes Borland took a break between 2001 and 2004, but still – Limp Bizkit added something important to the nü-metal genre and should be recognized for it.
 Plus it's still pretty crazy that Limp Bizkit remains as popular as they currently are despite their intermittent activity.

-Limp Bizkit is eligible this year, and I really want to see them play "Break Stuff" to the Rock Hall induction ceremony audience.
+Limp Bizkit is eligible now, and I really want to see them play "Break Stuff" to the Rock Hall induction ceremony audience.

 I know.
 Deftones don't consider themselves nü-metal and have made it known they hate the term.
 But it's hard to deny that the band's 1995 album Adrenaline was in that vein.
 Deftones started their ascent to success with Adrenaline and Around The Fur in 1997 before going full-throttle with White Pony in 2000.
 The band has sold over 10 million albums worldwide and, while they may be the most "obscure" band on this list, their name constantly comes up when talking about this specific era of metal.
 When it comes down to it, they're just an influential band that deserves the recognition.